 Who can Fulfil it?

-I have heard one supplier at a conference proclaim that they perform the BRM role for a major customer.
-I pray that this is not so.
-That the supplier should have account managers charged with reaching out into the customer’s business, interpreting and conveying requirements and bringing technical solutions to them is absolutely as it should be.
 I have experience of a very large IT outsource contract where the customer leaned heavily on a highly competent, manipulative and self-interested prime supplier.
 The supplier furnished some very able senior consultants who worked hard to penetrate the customer’s business and due to their balkanised nature, knew far more comprehensively about this than all bar a tiny number of customer staff.
 They then used this knowledge in drafting proposals (as is right).
 The customer, lacking anyone with equivalent knowledge to make evaluation judgements, was in an extremely weak position when it came to assessing whether the proposal was in the best interests of customer, supplier or both.
 I would strongly advocate that the ability to make this judgement should be retained by the customer.

 Some organisations will say this is the job of its Service Delivery Managers, others will appoint separate staff.
 Which is right for you is likely to be heavily influenced by the scale, requirements and skills of your operation.
 ITIL draws a distinction in the priority of focus between two process: